Unity-Technologies/ml-agents/docs/Python-API.md

     Note that if you have more than one Brain in the Academy's `Broadcast Hub` with the `Control` checkbox checked, you
     must provide dictionaries from Brain names to arrays for `action`, `memory` and `value`.
-For example: If you have two training Brains named `brain1` and `brain2` each with one Agent taking two continuous actions, then you can
+For example: If you have two Learning Brains named `brain1` and `brain2` each with one Agent taking two continuous actions, then you can
     have: